robert-komara-cognizant/neuro-san-demos/docs/dev_guide.md

 This project uses `pyproject.toml` for configuration of various Python development tools.
 This modern approach centralizes tool configurations in a single file instead of using separate configuration files for each tool.

+The project configuration includes settings for:

+- `isort` - For consistent import sorting
+- `flake8` - For enforcing style guide
+- `black` - For consistent code formatting
+- `pylint` - For code quality checks
+- `interrogate` - For docstring coverage verification (min.
+90% coverage)

+The interrogate configuration enforces comprehensive docstrings throughout the codebase, with settings to ignore certain method types (like magic methods, private methods, properties) while ensuring all modules, classes, and public functions are properly documented.

-These configurations are automatically applied when running the relevant Makefile commands (`make lint`, `make lint-tests`, `make test`).
+These configurations are automatically applied when running the relevant Makefile commands (`make lint`, `make docstring-check`, `make lint-tests`, `make test`).

 ## Contribution Workflow